flimblewitz/jigsaw/README.md

 - [ ] review the instrumentation `docker-compose.yaml` against [the Grafana "TNS" (The New Stack) example](https://github.com/grafana/tns/blob/main/production/docker-compose/docker-compose.yml)
 - [ ] explore Tempo's [TraceQL](https://grafana.com/docs/tempo/latest/traceql/) feature for trace discovery, which [requires Parquet format to be enabled as is the default behavior of Tempo 2.0](https://grafana.com/docs/tempo/latest/configuration/parquet/)
 - [ ] add Prometheus and configure Tempo to use it to enable [Tempo metrics](https://grafana.com/docs/tempo/latest/metrics-generator/) (APM dashboard, metrics from spans, and a service graph).
 The [example setups](https://grafana.com/docs/tempo/latest/getting-started/example-demo-app/) probably contain example configurations that enable them.
 It may just come down to the commented-out "metrics generator" lines in the existing Tempo config file
-- [ ] stop sending spans and logs directly to Tempo and Loki and instead start using the Grafana Agent as an intermediary based on [the official Docker Compose example](https://github.com/grafana/agent/blob/main/example/docker-compose/README.md) and whatever other information is relevant in [the official setup documentation](https://grafana.com/docs/agent/latest/set-up/).
-Also note that this will mean retiring the `tracing-loki` crate
+- [x] stop sending spans and logs directly to Tempo and Loki and instead start using the Grafana Agent as an intermediary based on [the official Docker Compose example](https://github.com/grafana/agent/blob/main/example/docker-compose/README.md) and whatever other information is relevant in [the official setup documentation](https://grafana.com/docs/agent/latest/set-up/)
+- [ ] mention somewhere that Thespian is remarkably similar to [the archived Omnition synthetic load generator](https://github.com/Omnition/synthetic-load-generator), which is used by the aforementioned official Grafana Agent Docker Compose example, and that's neat
 - [ ] enable [node_exporter](https://grafana.com/docs/agent/latest/configuration/integrations/node-exporter-config/) functionality to the Grafana Agent (it might be as easy as [a single line](https://github.com/grafana/agent/blob/main/example/docker-compose/agent/config/agent.yaml#LL86C4-L86C17), [two lines](https://grafana.com/grafana/dashboards/12558-node-exporter-from-agent-integration/), or [another container](https://github.com/grafana/tns/blob/main/production/docker-compose/docker-compose.yml#L121))
 ## Service Mesh
 - [x] AWS ALB and ECS with ECS Service Connect